Star Trek: The Motion Picture: Costumes and makeup

 For the civilians of San Francisco, Fletcher decided on a greater freedom in dress.
 Much of the materials for these casual clothes were found in the old storerooms at Paramount, where a large amount of unused or forgotten material lay in storage.
 One bolt of material had been handpicked by Cecil DeMille in 1939, and was in perfect condition.
 The red, black, and gold brocade was woven with real gold and silver wrapped around silk thread; the resulting costume was used for a background Betelgeusean ambassador and, at a price of $10,000 for the fabric alone, was the most expensive costume ever worn by a Hollywood extra.
 Fletcher also recycled suedes from The Ten Commandments for other costumes.
 With the approval of Roddenberry, Fletcher fashioned complete backgrounds for the alien races seen in the Earth and recreation deck sequences, describing their appearances and the composition of their costumes.

 Fred Phillips, the original designer of Spock's Vulcan ears, served as The Motion Picture's makeup artist.
 He and his staff were responsible for fifty masks and makeup for the aliens seen in the film.
 The designs were developed by Phillips or from his sketches.
-In his long association with Star Trek, Phillips produced his 2,000th Spock ear during production of The Motion Picture.
+In his long association with Star Trek, Phillips produced his 2,000th Spock ear during the production of The Motion Picture.
 Each ear was made of latex and other ingredients blended together in a kitchen mixer, then baked for six hours.
 Though Phillips had saved the original television series casts used for making the appliances, Nimoy's ears had grown in the decade since and new molds had to be fabricated.
 While on the small screen the ears could be used up to four times, since nicks and tears did not show up on television, Phillips had to create around three pairs a day for Nimoy during filming.
 The upswept Vulcan eyebrows needed to be applied hair by hair for proper detail, and it took Nimoy more than two hours to prepare for filming—twice as long as it had for television.